AhmedFelic/React/react-firebase-authentication/README.md

-Made a sign up and sign in, simple website authentication with react and firebase.
+Made a working public chat app, which requires register and signup.

-Will expand it and use it for an actual website.
+The app was made in React, and Firebase Firestore db.